 The key player in most new Ham shacks will probably be a 2 Meter radio.
-The radios I list below are mobile radios, designed for automobile use, but make great base stations.
-As a prepper I’d prefer a bit more than just 2 Meter, so a 2 Meter & 70cm radio would be preferred.
+The radios listed below are mobile radios, designed for automobile use, but make great base stations.
+Since we’re about being prepared having 2 bands gives us more communication options, so a dual band, 2 Meter & 70cm radio, would make the most sense.

 - Yaesu FT-2900R -75 Watt 2 Meter

 2 Meter + 70cm

 - Yaesu FT-7900R (or a FT7800 if you can locate one) – Mobile Dual-Band Amateur Ham Radio 50W/45W VHF/UHF Transceiver.
 In addition to being able to transmit and recieve on both 2 meter & 70cm, this radio has a 1200/9600 bps Data port (Packet Jack).
 This means you can send digital data to other HAM radio operators or connect to the internet via a HAM network!

 - Yaesu FT-8800R – VHF/UHF Dual Band Amateur Radio Transceiver – 50W/35W.
 Simultaneous Receive of 2 Frequencies & Cross-Band Repeater Capability!
 I don’t think this has a data port.

 These radios are designed to be used as a mobile radio, therefore to use them as a base station they will require a DC power supply.